-The Company grants credit to customers in a wide variety of industries worldwide and generally does not require collateral.
+We grant credit to customers in a wide variety of industries worldwide and generally do not require collateral.
 Credit losses relating to these customers have been minimal.

-Sales through the Company's distribution agreement with Arrow Enterprise Computing Solutions, Inc. (Arrow) totaled approximately 38%, 36% and 36% of total revenues for the years ended March 31, 2019, 2018 and 2017, respectively.
-Arrow accounted for approximately 38% of total accounts receivable as of March 31, 2019 and 2018, respectively.
+Sales through our distribution agreement with Arrow Enterprise Computing Solutions, Inc. ("Arrow") totaled approximately 37%, 38% and 36% of total revenues for the years ended March 31, 2020, 2019 and 2018, respectively.
+Arrow accounted for approximately 31% and 38% of total accounts receivable as of March 31, 2020 and 2019, respectively.